As at 1 March 2021 there are two (2) co-convenors of LEAD. Co-convenors plan network priorities, projects, and meetings:

-The Law AD Network received initial funding from the ALTC (now OLT) to facilitate development of Good Practice Guides, hold network meetings, provide conference assistance and to support the development of a specific website portal to assist in distribution of the Good Practice Guides.
+The then Law AD Network received initial funding from the ALTC (now OLT) to facilitate development of Good Practice Guides, hold network meetings, provide conference assistance and to support the development of a specific website portal to assist in distribution of the Good Practice Guides.
 That initial funding has expired.

-After ongoing discussion between the Network and the Council for Australian Law Deans, the Council has graciously agreed to provide some limited funds to support meeting activities and research projects.
+After ongoing discussion between LEAD and the Council for Australian Law Deans, CALD graciously agreed to provide some limited ongoing funding to support meeting activities and research projects.

 The aim of the Network is promote collaborative approaches to teaching and learning in Australian legal education.
-The Law AD Network will lead teaching and learning in the discipline of law, as well as encourage and document good practice and establishing a community of practice.
-The purpose of this OLT funded project is to create processes and strategies to sustain the Law AD Network as an ongoing leadership group with regular (twice-yearly), well-timed national meetings, and linked to meetings of either CALD or the Australian Law Teachers' Association.
+The LEAD Network will lead teaching and learning in the discipline of law, as well as encourage and document good practice and establishing a community of practice.
+The purpose of the initial project was to create processes and strategies to sustain the Network as an ongoing leadership group with regular (twice-yearly), well-timed national meetings, and linked to meetings of either CALD or the Australian Law Academics Association where possible.

-The project has also established a website as a repository for sharing Law AD Network outcomes with the sector, including the dissemination of Good Practice Guides on the threshold leaning outcomes (TLOs) for both the Bachelor of Laws and Juris Doctorate degrees to Australian Universities offering a law degree.
-It is proposed that a secretariat be appointed to the host institution to work closely with the Executive Committee of the Network to:
+The project established a website as a repository for sharing LEAD Network outcomes with the sector, including the dissemination of Good Practice Guides on the threshold leaning outcomes (TLOs) for both the Bachelor of Laws and Juris Doctorate degrees to Australian Universities offering a law degree.